apache/fury-site/docs/guide/dart/schema-metadata.md

 Add `@ForyField(...)` to a field inside a `@ForyStruct()` class to change how that field is serialized.

+For ordinary inheritance, metadata stays with the storage declaration and is applied when any concrete annotated child discovers that field.
+A child redeclaration does not replace or merge the ancestor field's metadata.

 The same annotations apply to fields in an
 [external structural serializer declaration](external-types.md).